Successful PSE-funded Technologies

 We launched the Physical Sciences & Engineering (PSE) Accelerator in July 2013 to expedite the commercialization of Harvard innovations — with remarkable results.

 As of July 2019, $2.2 million in grants have been awarded to 24 projects from the Faculty of Arts and Sciences (FAS) and the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS).
-These projects have so far resulted in 10 newly launched startups that have collectively raised more than $54 million in follow-on financing.
+These projects have so far resulted in 10 new startups that have collectively raised more than $54 million in financing to commercialize the resulting innovations.

 A few recent successes are described below.